 Do you have fond memories of bicycle rides as a child or even while teaching your own kids to ride their bikes?

-There’s much more equipment available these days, far from the days when I learnt to ride a bike, and cycle tracks are more widely available.
-Safety is paramount when riding bikes and I’ll get back to that point later.
+There is much more equipment available these days, far from the days when I learnt to ride a bike, and cycle tracks are more widely available.
+Safety is paramount when riding bikes and I will get back to that point later.

 Cycling for fun and leisure

 My family and I have had lots of fun rides along the rivers and canals around our local area and so many fond memories built right from the time our eldest sons were small.

 This is a fantastic way to build fun memories while giving children an insight into how to continue with healthy outdoor exercise when they grow up too.
 It is often learnt behaviours from childhood that stay with us through our adult lives.